Hopelezz/FindProject/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To run the projects you will need to follow the instructions below.
-This will run a localhost version of the website.
+To run the scripts you will need to follow the instructions below.

 ### Installation